numtide/treefmt/docs/site/getting-started/configure.md

 ### `includes`

-A list of [glob patterns](#glob-patterns-format) used to determine whether the formatter should be applied against a given path.
+An optional list of [glob patterns](#glob-patterns-format) used to determine whether the formatter should be applied against a given path.

 ### `excludes`

 An optional list of [glob patterns](#glob-patterns-format) used to exclude certain files from this formatter.

+### `allowed-mimetypes`

+An optional list of [MIME types][] used to determine whether the formatter should be applied against a given path.

+### `disallowed-mimetypes`

+An optional list of [MIME types][] used to exclude certain files from this formatter.

 ### `priority`